hlashbrooke/Code-Snippet-Library/readme.txt

 Code Snippet Library uses the Ace code editor to edit and display your snippets (http://ace.ajax.org/) - this is the same editor used by GitHub, Cloud9 and many other services.

+You can see the front-end side of the plugin in action on my website.
+Example: http://www.hughlashbrooke.com/two-methods-for-vertical-centering-in-css/ (displayed using the Monokai theme).

 The idea for this plugin is based on WordPress Code Snippet by Allan Collins (http://wordpress.org/extend/plugins/wordpress-code-snippet/).

 CONTRIBUTE ON GITHUB: https://github.com/hlashbrooke/Code-Snippet-Library